katacek/slack-message/README.md

 # Slack message

-This actor sends a message to Slack automatically.
+This actor sends message to Slack automatically.

 ## Input